VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 ![rouge_1_0](img/rouge_1_0.png)

+#### 2.2.3 ROUGE-2 metric

 You can get a slightly better score by taking into account bigrams or collections of two words at a time from the reference and generated sentence.

 By working with pairs of words you're acknowledging in a very simple way, the ordering of the words in the sentence.
 By using bigrams, you're able to calculate a ROUGE-2.
 Now, you can calculate the recall, precision, and F1 score using bigram matches instead of individual words.
 You'll notice that the scores are lower than the ROUGE-1 scores.

 ![rouge_2_0](img/rouge_2_0.png)

 With longer sentences, they're a greater chance that bigrams don't match, and the scores may be even lower.
 Rather than continue on with ROUGE numbers growing bigger to n-grams of three or fours, let's take a different approach.

+#### 2.2.4 ROUGE-L metric

 ![rouge_l_0](img/rouge_l_0.png)